Psychology of self

 The psychology of self is the study of either the cognitive, conative or affective representation of one's identity, or the subject of experience.
-The earliest formulation of the self in modern psychology derived from the distinction between the self as I, the subjective knower, and the self as Me, the object that is known.
+The earliest form of the Self in modern psychology saw the emergence of two elements, I and me, with I referring to the Self as the subjective knower and me referring to the Self as a subject that is known.

+The Self has long been considered as the central element and support of any experience.
+The Self is not 'permanently stuck into the heart of consciousness'.
+"I am not always as intensively aware of me as an agent, as I am of my actions.
+That results from the fact that I perform only part of my actions, the other part being conducted by my thought, expression, practical operations, and so on."

-Current views of the self in psychology position the self as playing an integral part in human motivation, cognition, affect, and social identity.
-It may be the case that we can now usefully attempt to ground experience of self in a neural process with cognitive consequences, which will give us insight into the elements of which the complex multiply situated selves of modern identity are composed.
+Current views of the Self in psychology position it as playing an integral part in human motivation, cognition, affect, and social identity.
+It may be the case that we can now successfully attempt to create experiences of the Self in a neural process with cognitive consequences, which will give us insight into the elements that compose the complex selves of modern identity.

-The self has many facets that help make up integral parts of it, such as self-awareness, self-esteem, self-knowledge, and self-perception.
-All parts of the self enable people to alter, change, add, and modify aspects of themselves in order to gain social acceptance in society.

-A useful accounting of contributing factors to what we call "selfhood" is the self gradually emerges and arises at the intersection between: